horta/almosthere/README.md

 curl -fsSL https://git.io/JerYI | GITHUB_USER=horta GITHUB_PROJECT=almosthere bash
 ```

-The above commands will download the latest library version, compile it to create static and dynamic library objects and copy the C/C++ header into the appropriate directory.
+The above commands will download the latest library version, compile it to create a dynamic library and copy the C header into the appropriate directory.
 (For a more manual approach, see the section [Manual installation](#manual-installation) in this document.)

 It is now ready to be linked into in your C/C++ project.
 Suppose you have a file `example.c` that makes use of this library.
 Using `gcc` compiler, you can do
 ```bash